uff20xd/True-Chaos/True Chaos/Abilities and Characters/Humans (Order Sets)/T1/Hatheo Locus.md

 ___

 # Soul Inversion
-## Velto Oktae: Sign of the Fool - boundless unreality
+## Velto Oktae: Sign of the Fool - Boundless Unreality
 ___
+The user can change properties of non-physical concepts like spacetime or causality including specification.
 ___